AEO for Healthcare in Singapore & APAC: A 2026 Playbook

 - Most clinic websites are appointment-booking funnels, not parseable knowledge bases.
 They optimize for the patient who has already chosen the clinic — not the patient who is asking ChatGPT "best dental clinic for invisalign in Singapore."

 - Healthcare brands under-invest in third-party citation surfaces.
-Per Steve Toth (Surfer Academy, 2026), 57 percent of LLM citations come from reviews and social proof.
+In Omniscient Digital's analysis of 23,387 citation sources, 57 percent of citations on branded queries went to reviews, listicles, forums, social media and case studies, none of it content the brand owns.
 Healthcare brands that have not actively built Google Business Profile, RealSelf, and trusted-local-publication presence will be invisible regardless of website quality.

 The result is consistent across every healthcare audit we have published in 2026: the brand exists on the ground, the patients are loyal, the website looks acceptable — and AI engines still recommend the competitor.